 Does walking make plantar fasciitis worse?

-Anyone who has been recently diagnosed with plantar fasciitis should minimise time spent on their feet.
-However, after approximately one to two weeks you should be able to get back on your feet again.
+Anyone who has been recently diagnosed with plantar fasciitis should initially minimise time spent on their feet.
+However, after approximately one to two weeks you should be able to start doing some walking exercise again.

 Can I treat heel pain through walking?

-- Over 91% of wearers reported reduced heel pain and 75% said the insoles helped eliminate symptoms of plantar fasciitis completely.
+- 75% said the insoles helped eliminate symptoms of plantar fasciitis completely.

 - Improves muscle function, reduces fatigue.

-- Fit into work, casual or sports shoes.
+- Fits into work, casual or sports shoes.

 - Durable - lasts over 7 times as long as standard insoles.